shopwp/documentation/docs/javascript-actions.md

 wp.hooks.doAction('do.cartToggle', 'close')
 ```

-### do.updateCheckoutAttributes
+### do.updateCartAttributes

-Allows for adding / updating custom attributes to the checkout.
+Allows for adding / updating custom attributes to the cart.
 This will merge the attributes you set with any existing attributes that have been applied already.
 Useful if you have multiple different attributes that you want to set.

 | Parameter           | Description                                                                                                                                               |
 | :------------------ | :-------------------------------------------------------------------------------------------------------------------------------------------------------- |